QMSforever/Causal-Inference/README.md

 7. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 Overview of methods for analyzing time-series cross-section data.
 8. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.
 9. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
 Comprehensive introduction to econometrics with a focus on panel data analysis.

-## Introduction to Causal Inference
-### Introduction to Causal Inference
-1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
-A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
-2. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
-Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.
-3. **Imbens, G. W. (2010)**: "Better LATE Than Nothing".
-Discusses instrumental variables and their applications.
-4. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
-An influential paper on regression-discontinuity design, a cutting-edge method in causal inference.
-5. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
-A comprehensive exploration of counterfactual reasoning and its applications in social research, essential for understanding causal inference.
-6. **Aronow, Peter M and Cyrus Samii.
-(2016)**: "Does Regression Produce Representative Estimates of Causal Effects?"
-The authors examine the assumptions under which regression methods yield unbiased causal estimates.
-7. **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
-(2017)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
-Chernozhukov presents a robust method for counterfactual prediction and policy analysis.
-8. **Doudchenko, Nikolay and Guido W Imbens.
-(2016)**: "Balancing, Regression, Difference-in-Differences and Synthetic Control Methods: A Synthesis."
-Technical report, National Bureau of Economic Research.
-Doudchenko and Imbens synthesize various methods used for causal inference, including balancing and synthetic controls

 ## Introduction to Time-Series Cross-Sectional Data (TSCS) (Beginner to Intermediate)
 ### Introduction to Time-Series Cross-Sectional Data